Michaelpalacce/Server/README.md

 #Port Forwarding
 - You can enable port forwarding on your router to point to the local machine running the server emulator on a given port
 - This way you can access the server using your public IP
-- Search "Router Port Forwarding for more information"
+- Search "Router Port Forwarding" for more information

 #Modifications
 - You can modify the .env file to your needs.